What is Live Here Now?

 How do the fades on the CDs get done?

-We start & stop the ‘on the night CDs’ live on the fly during the show.
+We start and stop the ‘on the night CDs’ live on the fly during the show.
 Each Cd starts & ends with a fade in / out.
 We want fans to get the whole of the show so to ensure this we start the fade in on CD2 before we start the fade out of CD1.
-This means that sometimes there is a repeat at the end of CD 1 & CD2.
+This means that sometimes there is a short repeat at the end of CD 1 and the beginning of CD2.

-We discuss CD cross fade points with the band before the show & try & do this between tracks where this a natural pause in the set rather than in the middle of a track.
+We discuss CD cross fade points with the band before the show and try to do this between tracks where this a natural pause in the set rather than in the middle of a track.

 Where a show is ‘post-mixed’ (mixed after the show so not instant) we have the benefit of getting the fade points to the exact positions the artist wants.